arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-audio/content.md

 }
 ```

-All of the previous waveforms can be controlled by using keyboard, as such a lot of differents types of waveforms were included.
+All of the previous waveforms can be controlled by using keyboard, as such a lot of different types of waveforms were included.
 We can simplify a bit and use a single sinusoidal waveform and use the keyboard for basic commands, while two potentiometers can be added to control in a more continuous manner.

 ```arduino